-Writing your CV in the first person is probably the most natural approach – after all, it’s your CV, explaining your career and your successes.
+Writing your CV in the first person is probably the most natural approach.
+After all, it’s your CV, explaining your career and your successes.
 “I am a successful Sales Executive” sounds reasonable and is easy to write.
-It’s also more direct and personal, appealing to the recruiter as a human being and presenting you as a real person.
+It’s also more direct and personal.
+This appeals to the recruiter as a human being and presents you as a real person.
 If you want to present the reader with an impression of the person behind the career, this is a sensible approach.

 However, there are drawbacks to this approach.
 Once you’ve said “I” once, you’re going to have to repeat it.
 A lot.
 “I did this, I did that, I did something else”…it soon starts to sound boring and egocentric.
-It’s also mainly used on the most junior CVs, which might not help if you’re trying to progress up the career ladder.
+It’s also mainly used on the most junior CVs.
+This might not help if you’re trying to progress up the career ladder.

 Third person on your CV